Nazrana (1987 film): Plot

 Meanwhile, Mukta and Rajat have a housemaid at their house.
-It is revealed that around 7 years ago, when the housemaid's husband tried to sell off his 10-year-old daughter Tulsi, Mukta intervened and decided to take care of the education expenses of Tulsi.
-When Tulsi returns to village, she paints herself as dark skinned so that she can stay in slums.
+It is revealed that around 7 years ago, when the housemaid's husband tried to sell off their 10-year-old daughter Tulsi, Mukta intervened and decided to take care of the education expenses of Tulsi.
+When Tulsi returns to the village, she paints herself as dark skinned so that she can be safe from preying men.
 However, Tulsi is actually beautiful.
-Tulsi, then decides to work as housemaid in the house of Rajat and Mukta.
+When the mother falls ill Tulsi fills in for her at Rajat's house temporarily.

-While Rajat decides to not work with Sheetal as she spoke ill of his wife, even his housemaid coincidentally falls ill and Tulsi becomes a housemaid at Rajat's house temporarily.
-Rajat terminates Sheetal's contract with his firm.
-This causes huge financial losses to Shailendra Inamdaarp's firm, as Sheetal has become famous and almost no model is ready to step into her shoes.
+Rajat decides to not work with Sheetal for speaking ill of his wife and terminates her contract with his firm.
+This causes huge financial losses as Sheetal has become famous and almost no model is ready to step into her shoes.

-However, one day, while Mukta is away, Rajat realises that to do Shafi Inamdar's show, he can replace Sheetal with Tulsi.
+However, one day, while Mukta is away, Rajat realises that he can replace Sheetal with Tulsi.
 Soon a portfolio of Tulsi is prepared.

-While returning from the launch party of Tulsi, Rajat's car breaks down due to heavy rains and Tulsi decides to change her dress in the house of Rajat.
-However, seeing Tulsi in dress of his wife, he gets excited and sleeps with her.
-Next day Mukta returns to house and dismisses Tulsi as she understands what had transpired between Rajat and Tulsi the earlier day.
+While returning from the launch party, Rajat's car breaks down due to heavy rains and Tulsi decides to change her dress in their house.
+On seeing Tulsi in his wife's saree, Rajat gets excited and sleeps with her.
+Next day when Mukta returns, she dismisses Tulsi as she understands what has transpired.

-Sheetal, however, is unhappy as her need for power and attention is increasing.
-She starts spreading false rumours about Rajat and herself having an affair so that she can destroy Mukta's marriage.
-While Rajat is seen heavily drunk in the road, Sheetal brings him to her home and calls up Mukta to inform her that Rajat stayed with her the whole night.
+Sheetal, however, is unhappy and starts spreading false rumours about Rajat and herself having an affair so that she can destroy Mukta's marriage.
+Seeing a heavily drunk Rajat lying on the road, Sheetal brings him home and calls up Mukta to inform her that Rajat stayed with her the whole night.